- What counts as an emergency expense in Australia?

 - What is the best account for an emergency fund in Australia?

-- Yes — but a smaller one first.
-Build a $1,000–$2,000 starter emergency fund before aggressively paying down high-interest debt.
-Without any buffer, the next unexpected expense goes straight back onto the credit card, and you end up in a cycle.
+- Yes, but build a starter fund first.
+Put $1,000–$2,000 aside in a dedicated account before aggressively paying down high-interest debt.
+Without any buffer, the next unexpected expense goes straight back onto the credit card and you end up in a cycle.
 Once you have a small buffer, focus on debt repayment (especially cards charging 18–22%).
 After the debt is cleared, build your full 3–6 month fund.
-The priority order is: starter emergency fund → high-interest debt → full emergency fund → investing.
+The priority order is: starter emergency fund, then high-interest debt, then full emergency fund, then investing.